 If you find yourself struggling with sexual temptation or lust, we encourage you to spend some time with our resource at the end of this guide entitled, Biblical Meditation for Temptation (pages 37-41).
+This resource will assist you in taking tempting and lustful thoughts captive before you act on them.

-B. Abortion or other traumatic experiences.
+b.
+Abortion or other traumatic experiences.